Sunday, September 4, 2011

 Class Policies and Expectations

-Carefully review Handout A (see “DKJ’s MCLA Handouts” on my blog) and the Honors Director’s short essay, designed for honors students but to my mind applicable to the best students across the curriculum, “What Makes Honors Students Honorable?” in Thesis XII Online (http://thesisxii.blogspot.com)
+Carefully review Handout CL and the honors Director’s short essay, designed for honors students but to my mind applicable to good students everywhere, “What Makes Honors Students Honorable?” in Thesis XII Online (http://thesisxii.blogspot.com)

 Cancellations

-I will attempt to email the entire class using First Class to warn of any unanticipated cancellations.
+I will attempt to email the entire class to warn of any unanticipated cancellations.

 Examinations

-There will be four exams: three spaced roughly evenly throughout the semester and one during the final exam period.
-All will be objective-style exams (T/F; multiple choice, short answer, etc.).
-Each will be worth the same, amounting to 50% of a student’s final grade for the course.
+Most weeks, typically on Fridays, we will have a short, 15-minute quiz.
+All will be objective-style (T/F; multiple choice, short answer, etc.), cumulative quizzes on the content of both our readings and class discussions.
+Each will be worth the same, amounting to roughly 60% of a student’s final grade for the course.